 * Judge Charles F. Murphy--then the acting head of the Comics Code Authority and widely considered a perfect example of arbitrary ExecutiveMeddling--told Al Feldstein that the CCA wanted EC Comics to change the reveal in the story "Judgment Day"[[note]]the visiting ambassador from Earth was a black man[[/note]] before ''Incredible Science Fiction'' #33 ran.
-Feldstein noted that changing the astronaut's ethnicity ruined the entire point of the story (and that they had run the same story before with no objections).
-When the CCA refused to budge despite having no authority to make such a request (nothing about the comic broke any rule listed in the Code), Feldstein went back to William Gaines and told him about the meeting.\\
+Feldstein said changing the astronaut's ethnicity ruined the entire point of the story, then pointed out how EC had run the same story before with no objections.
+When the CCA refused to budge despite having no authority to make such a request (nothing about the comic or its ending broke any rule listed in the Code), Feldstein went back to William Gaines and told him about the meeting.\\

-* In "The Thing from the Grave", protagonist Jim comes back from the dead to save Laura from his murderer, all on the whim of a promise he made her.
-He then gives the murderer a fitting punishment: [[TakingYouWithMe Jim re-buries himself and makes sure the murderer's buried next to him]].
+* In "The Thing from the Grave", protagonist Jim comes back from the dead to save his lover Laura from his murderer, all on the whim of a promise he had made to her.
+He then gives the murderer a fitting punishment: [[TakingYouWithMe Jim re-buries himself and makes sure the murderer is buried next to him]].